 Quick question – looking at the code for The Complete Plugin, do you need to have a closing

-?>for the opening<?php?
-Or is it okay to just end with a}?Thanks for the tutorial!
+?Thanks for the tutorial!
 Plugin development is something I've been trying to learn, but this is the first tutorial I read that didn't assume I know things like the distinction between "actions" and "filters".
 It helped.

 Hey @Odai,